hoilzz/TIL/backend/db_tuning_via_mysql_index.md

 - 자동 생성된 id column에 자동으로 index 추가

 #### 해보자

 1 timetable에서 time_item은 매번 검색해야한다.
 2 time_items 에서 timetable_id에 index 추가

 + timetable semester default 값 제거
 + timetable validates semester validates

-3.4 Changing Columns
-Like the remove_column and add_column Rails provides the change_column migration method.

-change_column :products, :part_number, :text
-This changes the column part_number on products table to be a :text field.
-Note that change_column command is irreversible.

-Besides change_column, the change_column_null and change_column_default methods are used specifically to change a not null constraint and default values of a column.

-change_column_null :products, :name, false change_column_default :products, :approved, from: true, to: false This sets :name field on products to a NOT NULL column and the default value of the :approved field from true to false.

-Note: You could also write the above change_column_default migration as change_column_default :products, :approved, false